Nothing Is Fixed: On Stress, Meaning, and the Work of Becoming

 Among friends (Example):

-Interpersonal neurobiology explains how stress affects learning, motivation, attention, and emotional regulation.
+A related framework, interpersonal neurobiology, explains how stress affects learning, motivation, attention, and affective regulation.
+(Siegel & Drulis, 2023)

 A child in school (Example):

-A child who feels unsafe at home struggles to focus in class.
-Teachers may interpret this as laziness or defiance, but their nervous system is prioritizing survival over learning.
+A child who is unsafe at home struggles to focus in class.
+Teachers may see laziness, but the child’s nervous system is focused on survival.
 Stress narrows attention, weakens memory, and disrupts impulse control.

 Adults under chronic stress (Example):

-Someone juggling financial strain, caregiving, and lack of sleep may:
+A person dealing with financial stress, caregiving, and lack of sleep may:

 In relationships (Example):

-During conflict, partners stop hearing each other clearly.
-One person feels attacked; the other feels dismissed.
-Stress temporarily reduces the brain’s capacity for empathy and flexible thinking.
+During conflict, partners stop hearing each other.
+One feels attacked, the other dismissed.
+Stress reduces empathy and flexible thinking.

 Common examples:

-You enter a meeting and immediately feel tense, even though no one has spoken yet.
+You enter a meeting and feel tense, even though no one has spoken.
 Later, conflict erupts or bad news is shared.
-Your nervous system picked up on subtle cues—facial expressions, silence, energy shifts—without conscious analysis.
+Your nervous system noticed small cues—like facial expressions, silence, or energy shifts—before your mind realized it.

 After sending a text or email:

-You reread something you sent and feel a wave of unease.
+You reread something you sent and feel a flood of unease.
 Eventually, you realize you crossed a personal boundary or said yes when you meant no.

 The Burden and Gift of Exposure